Desert sand (color): Desert

 Desert is a color that resembles the color of the flat areas of a desert.

 The first recorded use of desert as a color name in English was in 1920.

 The normalized color coordinates for desert are identical to fallow, wood brown and camel, which were first recorded as color names in English in 1000, 1886, and 1916, respectively.

 Sand dune (Drab)

 Sand dune is a color that resembles the color of a sand dune composed of dark colored sand.

 The first recorded use of sand dune as a color name in English was in 1925.

 The normalized color coordinates for sand dune are identical to the color names drab, mode beige and bistre brown, which were first recorded as color names in English, respectively, in 1686, 1928, and 1930.

 Field drab

-The color field drab is displayed at right.

 Field drab is one of the twelve official camouflage colors of the United States Army.